4 Benefits of Cognitive behavioral therapy

 People with mental health problems usually don’t have control over their thoughts.
 They tend to deal with cognitive distortions.
 The term cognitive distortion describes an irrational or exaggerated pattern of thinking.
 These thoughts cause people to perceive reality inaccurately.

-All this can help a person gain more control over their thinking process.
-It’s also a major aspect of managing mental health disorders.
+All these help a person gain more control over their thinking process.
+It’s a major aspect of managing mental health disorders.

 What is Cognitive Behavioral Therapy?

 The basis of both types of therapy is that healthy or positive thoughts lead to healthy behaviors and feelings.
 For that reason, CBT is used for the management of anxiety, depression, substance use disorders, personality disorders, and eating disorders.
-It can also help patients with schizophrenia and bipolar disorder.
+It additionally helps patients with schizophrenia and bipolar disorder.

 Even though CBT was developed in the 1960s by Dr. Aaron T. Beck at the University of Pennsylvania, the roots of this therapy are traced to ancient times.
-Some of the most significant aspects of CBT have been found in philosophical traditions such as Stoicism.
-According to Stoicism, we can use logic to identify and dismiss false beliefs/thoughts that lead to destructive emotions.
+In fact, the most significant aspects of CBT have been found in philosophical traditions such as Stoicism.
+According to Stoicism, we have the ability to use logic to identify and dismiss false beliefs/thoughts that lead to destructive emotions.

-The main goal of cognitive behavioral therapy is to change the automatic negative thinking that contributes to or worsens the emotional and mental health and well-being of patients.
-Sometimes CBT alone is necessary, but in some cases, doctors recommend it in combination with other treatment approaches such as medications.
+The main goal of cognitive-behavioral therapy is to change the automatic negative thinking that contributes to or worsens the emotional and mental health and well-being of patients.
+At times, CBT alone is necessary, but in certain cases, doctors recommend it in combination with other treatment approaches such as medications.

 What are the benefits of CBT for anxiety?

-- Helps people become more rational: Anxiety disorders can trigger irrational thought patterns and vice versa.
-Some types of irrational thoughts, such as catastrophic thinking, interpretations of events, appraisals, and other worst-case scenarios, lead to difficulty coping.
+• Helps people become more rational: Anxiety disorders trigger irrational thought patterns and vice versa.
+Irrational thoughts, such as catastrophic thinking, interpretations of events, appraisals, and other worst-case scenarios, lead to difficulty coping.
 That happens because these thoughts are logically irrational and, thereby, complex to handle.
 The greatest problem with irrational thinking is that a person isn’t always aware of it.
 As a person keeps focusing on these thoughts, they become stronger and aggravate symptoms of anxiety.
 The main purpose of CBT is to help patients identify irrational thoughts, reach their core, and let them go.
-The therapist empowers a patient to acknowledge that some thoughts and beliefs have no rational or logical foundation.
+The therapist empowers a patient to acknowledge that certain thoughts and beliefs have no rational or logical foundation.
 This shakes the power of those thoughts and paves the way for the management of anxiety.

-- Increases control of thinking pattern: Unwanted or uncontrollable thoughts are a common symptom of anxiety.
+• Increases control of thinking pattern: Unwanted or uncontrollable thoughts are a common symptom of anxiety.
 Negative thoughts affect everyone, but anxiety makes it difficult or almost impossible for a person to control them.
 The relationship between unwanted thoughts and anxiety is a two-way street; one influences the other.
 Successful anxiety management calls for greater control over racing thoughts and cognitive distortions.
-That’s where cognitive behavioral therapy steps in.
+That’s where cognitive-behavioral therapy steps in.
 As CBT supports rational thinking, it allows a patient with anxiety to control their cognitive distortions more effectively.
-They can recognize irrational thinking patterns and manage them in order to prevent the worsening of anxiety symptoms.
+They’re able to recognize irrational thinking patterns and manage them in order to prevent the worsening of anxiety symptoms.

-- Makes problems more manageable: Anxiety affects the ability to solve problems in educational, professional, and social aspects of life.
-Emotions such as anxiety and fear tend to affect problem-solving, according to a paper from the Journal of Clinical Neuroscience.
-Irrational thoughts can “cloud” a person’s mind, reduce rational thinking abilities, and thereby make it difficult to devise solutions.
-These thoughts also affect decision-making.
+• Makes problems more manageable: Anxiety affects the ability to solve problems in educational, professional, and social aspects of life.
+Fear and anxiety are among the emotions that impairs an individual’s problem-solving ability, according to a 2020 study by Korkmaz et al., published in the Journal of Clinical Neuroscience.
+Irrational thoughts “cloud” a person’s mind, reduce rational thinking abilities, and thereby make it difficult to devise solutions.
+These thoughts additionally affect decision-making.
 The process of decision-making takes place in the prefrontal cortex.
 Anxiety reduces the activity of this brain region.
 That way, it slows down the part of the brain that people engage in making decisions.
-Cognitive behavioral therapy makes problems more manageable and thereby proves to be helpful for anxiety patients.
+Cognitive-behavioral therapy makes problems more manageable and thereby proves to be helpful for anxiety patients.
 First, CBT focuses on current problems that are troubling a patient and enables them to find solutions.
 At the same time, with improved rational thinking, patients find it easier to make wiser decisions and solve tasks at hand.

 What are the benefits of CBT for depression?